-The McDougal Graduate Teaching Fellows at the Poorvu Center lead programs on effective and innovative teaching, develop teaching resources, and provide individual observations for graduate student instructors at Yale.
-The Poorvu Center emphasizes teamwork as well as individual participation.
+The McDougal Graduate Teaching Fellows at the Poorvu Center lead programs on effective and innovative teaching, develop teaching resources, and provide individual observations for graduate student and postdoctoral instructors at Yale.
+The Poorvu Center emphasizes teamwork and individual growth.
 This group of approximately 20 doctoral graduate students and professional school students facilitates a wide array of programming, including Teaching at Yale Day for first-time teaching fellows, discipline-specific Fundamentals of Teaching workshops, and advanced teaching workshops.
 McDougal Graduate Teaching Fellows work within their own departments or disciplines and across disciplines.

-While our fellows are experienced and successful teachers, the program also provides them with the opportunity to grow and deepen their expertise, refining their teaching persona and philosophy through sustained engagement with the interdisciplinary scholarship of teaching and learning.
+While our fellows are often experienced and successful teachers, the program is also an opportunity for dedicated and scaffolded professional development.
+As a fellow, you will grow and deepen your expertise, while reflect on and refine your approach to teaching through sustained engagement with interdisciplinary pedagogical scholarship.
 Here’s what one of our former fellows, now a tenure-track faculty member, had to say about the program:

 The [McDougal Graduate Teaching] Fellows program became the most important part of my graduate school training.
 Not only did I learn about pedagogy as a field of active research, I also got the chance to hone my leadership skills and practice vulnerability, active listening, and creative problem solving.
 Most importantly, though, I discovered a community of others who, like me, care deeply about teaching.
 Our conversations have made me a much more reflective teacher–and a better human being.